Accessory dwelling units (ADUs) are a term that comes up in our San Diego architecture firm quite a bit.

 So while that applies to your proper dwelling unit, that does not apply to your accessory dwelling unit.
 So this means ADUs can actually be taller at the side yard setback, because they can encroach into this angled plane restriction.

 So this is pretty huge - it means your ADU can be taller in many cases than your primary home.

 If you are looking for more information, check out our ADU Resource Center.

 An Overview of the Fees That Come With Building an ADU in San Diego

 So anytime you're going to build a project in San Diego, you can expect at least four fees from the building department.

 The first is your impact fee, which is based on the neighborhood.
-So you can Google San Diego impact fee neighborhood schedule, and you can see the cost of the impact fees in your neighborhood according to the latest San Diego requirements for ADUs.
+So you can Google San Diego impact fee neighborhood schedule, and you can see the cost of the fees you will need to pay in your neighborhood according to the latest San Diego requirements for ADUs.

 So if you build a one new home in San Diego, you're subject to one impact fee.
 If you build two new homes, you're subject to two impact fees (and these fees are a one-time payment).
-So impact fees are the first thing that you're going to get hit with.
+So this fee is the first thing that you're going to get hit with.